 Check Price on AmazonOlay

-Check Price on AmazonThe call: Neutrogena wins for established wrinkles and significant sun damage -- retinol is simply more potent.
+Check Price on AmazonThe call: Neutrogena wins for stronger retinol positioning.
 Olay wins for sensitive skin or anyone who can't tolerate retinol.
-If you want the strongest result, Neutrogena.
-If you want the most consistent without irritation, Olay.
+If you want the stronger active, Neutrogena.
+If you want a gentler-feeling routine, Olay.

 Round 3: Sunscreen

 Hydroboost SPF 50 Water Gel -- hyaluronic acid + SPF 50 in the same water-gel texture as the original Hydroboost.
 Lightweight, invisible finish, works under makeup.
-Neutrogena's dedicated sunscreen line is among the best in the mass market -- the Ultra Sheer Dry-Touch SPF 100 is a gold standard for extended sun exposure.
+Neutrogena's dedicated sunscreen line is among the stronger mass-market options, and Ultra Sheer Dry-Touch SPF 100 is useful to compare for extended outdoor exposure when used as directed.

 Check Price on AmazonOlay